RetroPie/RetroPie-Docs/docs/Db9_gpio_rpi.md

 * Amiga CD32 pads

 # GPIO interface
 The available GPIOs are divided into 2 ports, PORT1 and PORT2.
-Both use 7 data pins, which are in identical locations on both rev1 and rev2 Pi boards.
+Both use 7 data pins, which are in identical locations on all RPi board variants.
 Additionally, the joysticks require either ground, or both ground and power pins depending on the type.
 These pins are common for both ports.

 Pi's GPIO data pins operate at 3.3V and aren't 5V tolerant (see [this](http://elinux.org/RPi_Low-level_peripherals)), so 3.3V '''must''' be used for joysticks requiring power even though they'd be designed for 5V.
 However, some TTL-based joysticks may not function correctly using 3.3V supply.
 If they need to be powered from 5V, level shifters must be added between output pins of joystick and GPIO input pins.
 For example, 74LVC245 is an IC which can be used for this downconversion.

-The following image shows the pins used by the driver, and mappings are listed in the table next to it.
+Below is an illustration which shows the pins used by the driver, with the mappings listed in a table next to it.
+Pin numbers are identical for all board revisions: the image represents the complete gpio block for A/B boards, and the top portion of the gpio block of A+/B+/Model B boards.
 <table border=0><tbody><tr><td>
 <img src="http://www.niksula.hut.fi/~mhiienka/Rpi/images/db9_gpio_rpi.png"></img>
 </td><td>